CollinErickson/GauPro/cran-comments.md

+(Update for 4/4/21)

+Uwe emailed me with the details of the valgrind error upon my last resubmission.
+I finally found that there was a single perilous example with bad inputs.
+I fixed the example and added a test so it won't happen again.

+I reran the check on my computer, Travis, R-hub, and win-devel with no new issues.

+I apologize for these failed resubmissions.
+I hate to think I wasted your time.
+I have tried to fix all errors each time.

+(From previous submission)

 My update was accepted to cran on 3/28/21, but then shortly after that I received an email saying that I need to fix the errors on https://cran.r-project.org/web/checks/check_results_GauPro.html.